Code-Institute-Submissions/neo-data-milestone-project/README.md

  server and the response is ready; a callback function data_create(), which is the second input argument to this function, is called with the server response as its input argument.
  This function is used to select information of interest from the returned object.
 Finally, a second callback function, print(), is called which is the third input argument to this function and is used to generate the data visualisations for the dashboard.

+ Once the print() function has been called the display_data function is called which removes the 'hidden' class from the data display area which reveals the generated data visualisations.

 #### Function: data_extraction (argument 1)